door to the Adaptive Technology Centre in Stauffer Library

 The Adaptive Technology Centre is a keycard-only study space for use by students registered with Queen's Student Accessibility Services (QSAS) or students directly registered with the ATC.

-A keycard is required to access the Adaptive Technology Centre’s study space.
-ATC Access Keycards are available to students registered with Queen's Student Accessibility Services (QSAS).
+Access Keycards are available to students registered with Queen's Student Accessibility Services (QSAS).
 Keycards are issued by Library Accessibility Services staff.
-Please email library.atc@queensu.ca if you would like access to this space.
-A keycard is not required to access the Library Accessibility Services staff offices.
+Please email library.atc@queensu.ca if you would like access to this study space.
 Please review our guidelines before using the space.

-If you are a student with a disability and not registered with QSAS, please contact the Library Accessibility Services staff at library.atc@queensu.ca to make arrangements to use the space.
+If you are a student with a disability and not registered with QSAS, please contact the Library Accessibility Services staff at library.atc@queensu.ca to make arrangements to use the study space.

 We are happy to welcome you to our Adaptive Technology Centre, a dedicated study space for students with accessibility needs.
 To ensure the best experience for all our students, please follow these guidelines.